8fold/site-joshbruce.com/content/public/design-your-life/content.md

 This is one of those "when I was a kid" stories, fair warning; I'll try to be brief.

 When I was 15 years old and for the rest of high school my house had become a gathering spot for my friends.
-We even called days where we got together "gatherings" and we pretty got together every day.
+We even called days where we got together "gatherings" and we pretty much got together every day.
 A lot of times we just wanted a place where we felt safe to be ourselves.

 Most of the time we played games and shot the shit.

 It was hard to convince some of the parents of my friends that there wasn't anything more interesting happening.
-They couldn't believe that their kids would want to come to my house all the time unless there was sex, drugs, and rock and roll going on.
-Funny part was that I had three rules in my house:
+They couldn't believe that their kids would want to come to my house all the time unless there was sex, drugs, and rock-and-roll—along with speed, weed, and birth-control—going on.
+Funny part was I had three rules in my house:

 1. You can't drink alcohol.
 2. You can't do drugs.